framarin-GitHub/OS_project_avr/code/client_sw/diagram_output/Readme.txt

--void plotDiag(int mode, FILE* gnuplot_pipe);
+-void plotDiag(int mode, char* time);

-plotDiag calls gnuplot plot function with the right data file based on mode.
+plotDiag opens the pipe to send commands to gnuplot with persistent in order to leave the window open even when program terminates.
+It calls initGnuplot, which initializes gnuplot with format properties such as title, xaxis, yaxis, ecc.; depending upon client queries, which is represented by mode.
-  It calls initGnuplot, which initializes gnuplot with format properties such as title, xaxis and yaxis, depending upon queries, which is represented by mode.
+  Strings to send through pipe are built with srcat() and strcpy() and they ends with new line.
-  It sends these commands through gnuplot_pipe.
+  Data contains the 4 files in which information are stored.